browserengineering/book/book/embeds.md

 ===================

 So far, our browser has two kinds of embedded content: images and input elements.
-While both are important and widely-used[^variants] they don't offer quite the customizability and flexibility[^openui] that more complex embedded content---like maps, PDFs, ads, and social media controls---requires.
+While both are important and widely-used,[^variants] they don't offer quite the customizability and flexibility[^openui] that more complex embedded content---like maps, PDFs, ads, and social media controls---requires.
 In modern browsers, these are handled by